git/git.github.io/SoC-2016-Org-Application.md

 ## How will you help your students stay on schedule to complete their projects?

+There are several ways to do this, and they have been successful in the past:

+* Prepare students to submit patches before they started.
+We use a microproject system prior to the student application where students must submit at least a patch, and respond to reviews.
+This means that on day 1 of their project, students already know how long review cycles are, and how important it is to work with the mailing-list.

+* Split the work into small patch series.
+Even if the first patch series are only preparatory steps that do not bring a real added value to Git, it is important to get them merged as early as possible.
+Even if the project is not "completed", useful pieces of code are validated all along the project.

+* Work on-list as much as possible.
+Students are really integrated in the community, and even if they sometimes interact in private with their mentors, most of the work is done publicly.

 ## How will you get your students involved in your community during GSoC?

 Students will be required to join the main development mailing list and